hackclub/hackclub/workshops/platformer/README.md

 This is because at the very beginning of the game, no obstacles have yet been generated!
 Our `obstacleSprites` is empty, and there are no obstacles to check the position of!
 To solve this, we must add the condition `obstacleSprites.length > 0` to our conditional:

-Here we're saying "if obstacleSprites has more than 0 things, AND the right edge (offsetting!) of the first obstacle is less than the left-screen bound, then get rid of it."
+Here we're saying "if `obstacleSprites` has more than 0 things, AND the right edge (offsetting!) of the first obstacle is less than the left-screen bound, then get rid of it."

+Your modified conditional should now look like this:

 ```js
 if (obstacleSprites.length > 0 && firstObstacle.position.x <= camera.position.x - (width/2 + firstObstacle.width/2)) {